Enjoy this academic series held virtually once a year that delves into different genres and types of storytelling and its relation to the Humanities.

 We will stream for free on the Story Crossroads YouTube Channel, feel free to ask questions in real-time or email ahead of time to email@example.com.
 You can register if you wish for reminders and/or wish to donate despite being free due to a grant from Utah Humanities / National Endowment for the Humanities / American Rescue Plan.

 Our inaugural was on historical storytelling on June 20, 2020 and can still be watched (see below).

 You can still enjoy this panel that we multi-streamed on June 20, 2020.

-You can watch one of three ways:
+You can watch one of two ways:

 Download Extra Questions/Answers and Upcoming Events of Panelists as pdf or scroll to bottom of page.

 7-part Blog Series on Connections between Storytelling and Humanities:

 - Part 1 – Archaeology – REVEALED